NOCS2022/NOCS2022.github.io/README.md

 --------------------------------------------------------------------------------

-**(New)**
+**New in NOCS 2022 => **
-Journal-Integrated Publication Model: All accepted papers will be published in an IEEE Design & Test issue.
+Journal-Integrated Publication Model: All accepted papers will be published in an IEEE Design & Test special issue.

 --------------------------------------------------------------------------------